The Swiss Federal Institute of Intellectual Property (IPI) is responsible for registering trademarks in Switzerland.

 - Marks that use names/flags/symbols or regions/nations/states/international organizations

-The documents required when filing for trademark registration in Switzerland are:
+The necessary papers required when filing for trademark registration in Switzerland are:

 - Apower of attorney, if the procedure is conducted by any attorney or agent apart from the applier of the trademark;